 In response to inquiries about digital radio, shortcomings with the DAB system have often been noted, but according to the proponents, there are not any problems with DAB at all.
-The criticism in the public debate, in the press or on social media has never been met professionally, either by special interests, authorities or political leaders.
+The criticism in the public debate, in the press or on social media has never been met on a professional basis by special interests, authorities or political leaders.
+The silence is revealing.

 About fifty market problems and technical shortcomings with DAB were presented in 2019 by a Nordic working group in a report from the independent think tank Public Service Council in Sweden: DAB facts 2019 - Crucial problems and disadvantages with the digital system DAB for terrestrial sound broadcasting.

 The inconvenient facts in the internationally disseminated report have never been disputed by any DAB stakeholder or promoter.
-The silence is compact and appears to be strategic.
+The silence is compact and revealing.

-Norway - DAB introduction was set by stakeholders, not the consumer market
+Norway - DAB introduction was decided by stakeholders, not the consumer market

 Since the national radio FM networks were closed in Norway, it has turned out that DAB does not perform as promised.
 In newspapers and social media insufficient coverage and many interruptions ”drop-outs" are frequently reported by listeners .
 Half the amount of the 30 or so DAB channels each have less than a 2% listener share 2020.
 The two commercial broadcasters German Bauer and Swedish NENT, now only on DAB, have had significantly worse financial results, while local radio, which is still available on FM, is doing better than in many years.The forced change in technology has irritated many radio consumers, who want to make their own choices.